 Advantages and Disadvantages of Anodizing Aluminum vs. Powder Coating

-The major advantage of anodizing aluminum vs. powder coating is that anodizing creates a coating that is ionically bonded to the aluminum substrate.
-It is substantially more difficult to remove than a layer of powder coating which is a film that is mechanically bonded to the aluminum like a glue or layer of paint.
-Since aluminum forms a layer of oxides when exposed to the atmosphere under normal circumstances the anodized layer is in some respects self repairing even if it is scratched or damaged through to the substrate.
-Although this freshly generated layer will be much thinner than an anodized one.
+The major advantage of anodizing aluminum vs. powder coating is that the anodized coating process creates a coating that is ionically bonded to the aluminum substrate.
+It is substantially more difficult to remove than a layer of powder coat which is a film that is mechanically bonded to the aluminum like a glue or layer of paint.
+Since aluminum forms a layer of oxides when exposed to the atmosphere under normal circumstances the anodized surfaces are in some respects self repairing even if it they are scratched or damaged through to the substrate.
+Although this freshly generated layer will be much thinner than an anodized coating.

-This strong electro-chemical bond means that anodized coatings are much stronger and longer lasting than most powder coatings are.
-The disadvantages of anodizing aluminum are cost, smaller color and texture selection, and inconsistent alloy reaction.
+This strong electrochemical process means that an anodized coating is much stronger and longer lasting than most powder coatings.
+The disadvantages of anodized coating aluminum are cost, smaller color and texture selection, and inconsistent alloy reaction.

 In contrast, powder coating can be applied to any aluminum alloy.
 In fact it can be applied to plastics, carbon fiber, fiberglass, and all manner of composites.
 While it does not bond to the substrate at the molecular level, the bond it does have with the substrate isn’t exactly weak.
 Although you wouldn’t expect a powder coat metal surface to hold up inside of an automotive engine, powder coating is frequently used to give engine manifolds and automotive rims a more colorful and pleasing appearance.
 Anodizing is also used in this role, although it is used more often for production parts rather than custom products from small shops.